osjacky430/ros_pkg_template/README.md

 catkin build --this
 ```

 Most of the build options are in cmake helper script, but some aren't, e.g. CMAKE_BUILD_TYPE.
 Unfortunately, catkin doesn't provide any way to view all options in cmake.
-The only work around is to use `cmake-gui`, and manually specify build directory and source directory.
+One of the work around is to use `cmake-gui`, and manually specify build directory and source directory.

 ![cmake gui](https://user-images.githubusercontent.com/11375975/130358808-0988edc0-3d44-45e9-b9cf-f1219d26c797.png)